t94126/t94126.github.io/experience.md

 # Education Experience

+### 2017.09 - Present:
+  - PhD Student in Computer Science and Engineering, Department of Computer Science and Engineering, The Hong Kong University of Science and Technology, Hong Kong.
+  - Research Interests: Software Engineering.

 ### 2013.09 - 2017.07:
   - Undergraduate Student in City University of Hong Kong, Hong Kong.
   - Major in Information Engineering, Department of Electronic Engineering.